CHENNAI

 into a major urban centre with air and navy bases, Madras became the capital of the then

-Madras Presidency consisting of the almost the whole of the present day Tamil Nadu
+Madras Presidency consisting of almost the whole of the present-day Tamil Nadu

-states were formed on a linguistic basis, Madras became the capital city of
+states were formed on a linguistic basis and for administrative convenience, Madras became the capital city of

 Tamil Nadu state.
-The city renamed as Chennai has traversed a long way before assuming its present
+The city, now renamed as Chennai, has traversed a long way before assuming its present

 gigantic size and cosmopolitan character.